nextcloud/documentation/admin_manual/installation/command_line_installation.rst

 You must run ``occ`` as your HTTP user; see :ref:`http_user`.
 This example shows how to complete your ownCloud installation with ``occ`` on Ubuntu Linux::

+ $ cd /var/www/owncloud/
- $ sudo -u www-data php /var/www/owncloud/occ  maintenance:install --database
- "mysql" --database-name "owncloud"  --database-user "root" --database-pass "password" --admin-user "admin" --admin-pass "password" ownCloud is not installed - only a limited number of commands are available ownCloud was successfully installed
+ $ sudo -u www-data php occ  maintenance:install --database "mysql" --database-name "owncloud"  --database-user "root" --database-pass "password" --admin-user "admin" --admin-pass "password" ownCloud is not installed - only a limited number of commands are available ownCloud was successfully installed

+Note that you must change to the root ownCloud directory, as in the example above, to run ``occ  maintenance:install``, or the installation will fail with a PHP fatal error message.

 Supported databases are::